 flash ESP32 or ESP32-CAM with arduino ide software

 You are not alone if you meet a problem uploading a firmware bin file to an ESP32 development board.
-My advice is to try any suggestions that you find but then try something different altogether.
-Repeating the exercise on a different computer or PC/Mac is different altogether.
+My advice is to first try any suggestions that you find but then try something different altogether.
+Repeating the upload on a different computer or PC/Mac is different altogether.

 The following method is rarely suggested so I’ll record it here because it can work too.

 Arduino IDE is one of a few software packages that lets us develop code for a writing on a chip.
-Explore its menu and we soon see it’s made to transfer a great many capabilities to a great many types of Arduino and ESP32 chips.
+It can transfer a great many capabilities to a great many types of Arduino and ESP32 chips.
 The Arduino software might be dated but it’s also more mature.
-In topics nearby we use ESPHome to develop code, create firmware and then flash it to an ESP32.
-You can do that with Arduino IDE.
-(You also can do that with Visual Studio Code and the platformio plugin but I’ve found this hard to get this working).
+As with ESPHome it lets us develop code, create firmware and then flash it to an ESP32.
+(A further, but initially tricky alternative is to use Visual Studio Code and the platformio plugin).

-connect your board and set your board parameters
+connect your dev board and set your board parameters

 Your ESP32 dev board (eg a mini MH-HT-LIVE) may already have a USB socket.
-If not, eg you have an ESP32-CAM, connect your to the computer USB with a FTDI UART module (pic below) – as you may have done before with ESPhome.
+If not, eg you have an ESP32-CAM, connect your to the computer USB with a FTDI UART module (pic below).

-Go to the Arduino IDE Tools menu and set parameters to suit the chip you’re using.
-Set the ESP32 development board that you have and the frequency eg 40MHz and Flash mode eg DOUT.
-Turn on the serial monitor and if you can read the stuff there (when you press EN or Boot button, you’ve found a good upload speed).
-The Partition scheme will appear puzzling but either leave it at the default or look at the size of your firmware .bin file.
-If it’s huge choose the option for that size.
+Go to the Arduino IDE Tools menu and set parameters for the chip you have: set the ESP32 development board that you have; set the frequency eg 40MHz and Flash mode eg DOUT.
+Turn on the serial monitor and adjust the upload speed until you can read the text output when you press EN or Boot button.
+The Partition scheme setting is puzzling but either leave it at the default or look at the size of your firmware .bin file.
+If it’s huge choose any option for that size.

 upload a BIN file to ESP32 using Arduino IDE